What to do if you or someone you employ is contacted by NHS Test and Trace, including self-isolation, sick pay and financial support.

-Guidance on NHS Test and Trace for employers, businesses and workers.
+NHS Test and Trace

 NHS Test and Trace:

-- provides testing for anyone who has symptoms of coronavirus to find out if they have the virus
+provides free testing for anyone who has symptoms of coronavirus to find out if they have the virus

-- alerts those contacts, where necessary, and notifies them they need to self-isolate
+alerts those contacts, where necessary, and instructs them to self-isolate

 See further information on how NHS Test and Trace works.